afinoblakeb/afino-app/docs/PROGRESS.md

   - [x] Document the issue and fix in EMERGENCY_FIX_INFINITE_RELOADS.md
   - [x] Create DEVELOPMENT.md with guidance on maintaining the fix
   - [x] Create implementation prompt for permanent solution
-  - [ ] Implement React Query for data fetching and caching
+  - [x] Implement React Query for data fetching and caching
+    - [x] Set up React Query infrastructure
+    - [x] Create custom hooks for data fetching
+    - [x] Create tests for React Query implementation
+    - [x] Refactor MainLayout to use React Query
+    - [x] Refactor AuthProvider to use React Query
+    - [x] Refactor profile-client to use React Query
+    - [x] Refactor organizations-client to use React Query
   - [ ] Add proper HTTP caching to API routes

 ## Database Setup